dvsander/mdb-snippets/notes.md

 ### Mongo shell

 You can connect to the MongoDB server, particularly for administration but also for practicing MongoDB operations, and it's also a Javascript interpreter capable of running (javascript) scripts.
+To show what the server is doing **right now**:

     db.currentOp()

-Shows what the server is doing **right now**.

 "Long-running operations" is the only answer to which one could give an unqualified yes.
 Connections that have been open for a long time may not be associated with any particular operation, so they won't show up in currentOps unless they are running an operation currently.